Photo by Wildeside / Shutterstock.com

 - Inventory your possessions.
 You’ll save money and time making a claim by having a video record of your home’s contents.
 Read “6 Tips for Making a Home Inventory Right Now.”

-- Get liability coverage.
+- Make sure you have enough liability coverage.
 If someone is hurt in your home or by someone in your family, including pets, your homeowners policy’s liability coverage pays damages and court costs.
 Most homeowners insurance policies have a minimum $100,000 liability limit, according to the Insurance Information Institute, an insurance industry nonprofit.
 “Increasingly, it is recommended that homeowners consider purchasing at least $300,000 to $500,000 worth of coverage of liability protection,” the institute says.

 Here’s a summary of what home insurance policies do and don’t cover, along with steps to take to protect yourself at a price you can afford.